Table of contents

 Enter the restaurant wedding: perfect for couples seeking a classy micro-wedding and for business owners seeking a new revenue stream.

-Diversifying sources of income is key for restaurateurs, 94% of restaurant operators surveyed say they offer something outside of their core restaurant services according to the 2023 Future of Restaurants report.
+Diversifying sources of income is key for restaurateurs, with around 65% focusing on non-core offerings as necessary for growing their brand, according to the 2023 Future of Restaurants report.
 Breaking into the wedding scene can be a great way to leverage your space and your knowledge of the hospitality industry.
 But even if you’ve hosted events or catered weddings in the past, hosting weddings in your restaurant comes with a new set of considerations.

 Here are 10 tips for hosting a successful wedding at your bar or restaurant:

-1. Prepare a ‘wedding package’ to show couples
+1. Have a wedding package prepared to show couples

 2. Try to think of everything when coming up with your quotes